mtlynch/spaceduck/_posts/2018-04-05-sia-blockchain-sync.md

 I was frustrated with how long the initial sync took, so I started to do some rough benchmarking and made some interesting discoveries.

-{% include image.html file="default-configuration-pie.png" alt="time-spent-on-each-task-pie-chart" fig_caption="Percent time spent on each task" img_link="true" %}
+{% include image.html file="default-configuration-pie.png" alt="time-spent-on-each-task-pie-chart" fig_caption="Percent time spent on each task" img_link="true" border="true" %}

 ## Downloading blocks